Pantonym/DV300_Term1/README.md

 `  }`
 `})`

-11. Craft Section - Crafting Recipes Only With Enough Inventory
+11. Craft Section - Crafting Recipes Only With Enough Inventory (Group Mate Responsibility: Glen)
 * The updateInventoryAmount Function is used to both update the amount inside of the inventory, and test to see if there are enough ingredients to craft the recipe.
 The following if-else statement was used:
 `if (warehouse === 1) {`
 `  // update the ingredient amount`